dibyendumajumdar/ravi-external-libs/README.rst

 ---------------------------------------
 You will need mingw64.
 I installed SEH / win32 threads option - using the mingw-64 installer `downloaded from sourceforge <http://sourceforge.net/projects/mingw-w64/files/latest/download?source=files>`_.

 The above distribution of MinGW is needed for the GNU Fortran compiler and library dependencies of LAPACK; not all distributions include the Fortran compilers.
+I also tried building with msys2 GNU toolchain but faced problems getting CMake to work correctly with that version.

 To build LAPACK on Win64 platforms, follow these steps.
-I used Visual Studio 2013, but VS2015 should be fine as well.
+I used Visual Studio 2015.
 Make sure that the bin folder of MinGW and ``cmake`` are in the ``PATH``.

 1. Open command prompt
 2. Run ``cmake-gui``.